2digitsleft/gcp-api-easy-access-credential-listing/README.md

 - **Security:** Store your credentials securely and ensure the token.pickle file, which contains sensitive access tokens, is not exposed to unauthorized users.

 - **Rate Limits and Quotas:** Be aware of the Google API's rate limits and quotas.
 Excessive requests may result in your application being temporarily blocked from making further requests.

-This script is designed for developers or users with basic programming and Google Cloud Platform knowledge, aiming to automate interactions with Google Slides through a custom Python application.